 The BF5 dome must be clear and unmarked for accurate measurements.
-It can be cleaned with soapy water or isopropyl alcohol, using a soft clean cloth or paper tissue.
+It can be cleaned with soapy water, using a soft clean cloth or paper tissue.

-Warning: The dome is acrylic plastic and may be damaged by other solvents
+Warning: The dome is acrylic plastic and may be damaged solvents

 Use with SunScan